so7itud3/ISQA-3420-850/DataFlowDiagramDictionary.md

 Software Package License & Vulnerability Datastore: This is a datastore that stores the results for software package license and vulnerability information.

 Software Package License & Vulnerability Policy Datastore: This is a datastore that stores acceptable use policies set by corporate management.

+Manager: Actor responsible for setting acceptable use for open source software package.
+Can submit new policies, retrieve policies, and retrieve license and vulnerability information.

+Developer: Actor responsible for submitting software packages to be scanned for license and vulnerability information.
+Can submit packages, retrieve policies, and retrieve license and vulnerability information.